ftoralesacosta/Event_Mixing/README.md

 # Event_Mixing

-This is a framework for event mixing using a Gale Shapely Stable Matching Algorithm to pair events that are similar.
+This is a framework for event mixing using a Gale Shapely Stable Matching Algorithm to pair collider events that are similar.
 This framework is intended to be used with NTuples created using [this repo](https://github.com/alwina/ntuple-gj).
 Within the UCB group, this is known as the NTupilizer.
 There are two major advantages of using this over standard pooled or bin mixing:

 1. Once set up, it is much, much faster (3+days -> 2hrs)
 2. Events are paired to be more similar on average